 9am to 5pm each day.

 The course is based on participants having whitewater skills to effectively negotiate grade 2 – 3 rivers and a good understanding of basic safety, equipment and river running in co-ordinated river trips.

 In this course you will:

 - review individual paddle strokes, a combination of strokes for negotiating rapids, reading water and rolling for best results for grade 2- 3 water

 - develop risk management processes for safe river running and rescue techniques to Rescue Level 2

 - develop leadership techniques for guiding groups within a range of weather, river conditions and overnight camps

-- develop basic instructional techniques to deliver to AC Award Scheme standards
+- develop basic instructional techniques to deliver to Paddle Australia Qualifications Scheme standards

 - prepare an effective log book documenting your paddling experience